feldera/feldera/python/docs/examples.rst

 You can use :meth:`.SQLContext.connect_source_pandas` to connect a DataFrame to a feldera table as the data source.

-To listen for response from feldera, in the form of DataFrames, it is necessary to to call :meth:`.SQLContext.listen` before you call :meth:`.SQLContext.start` or :meth:`.SQLContext.run_to_completion`.
+To listen for response from feldera, in the form of DataFrames call :meth:`.SQLContext.listen`.
+To ensure all data is received start listening before calling :meth:`.SQLContext.start`.

 .. highlight:: python
 .. code-block:: python